Are you an innovator looking to use your creativity as a tool for change?

 Judging panel

-Our expert judging panel is selected for their depth and breadth of entrepreneurial and business experience across Scotland’s creative industries and social impact sector.
+Our expert judging panels are selected for their depth and breadth of entrepreneurial and business experience across Scotland's creative industries and social impact sector.
+Here's last year's panel to give you a flavour of who will be assessing your business idea.

 Lucinda Bruce-Gardyne